ivo-picha/landau-butterflies/README.md

 Plots heatmap / density map of the electronic density from a pre-saved .npz file

 ## short folder
-shorter mostly single file scripts for various jobs
+shorter mostly single file scripts for various jobs. they are usually self-explanatory